EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 >     storageClass: ${SHARED_STORAGECLASS}
 > ```
 >
-> Subsequent worker instances should then be configured to use (rather than create) this extsing volume...
+> Subsequent worker instances should then be configured to use (rather than create) this existing volume...
 >
 > ```
 > harvester: